 - The global pandemic closing businesses all over the country

 - An earthquake in Utah that caused the statue of Moroni to drop his trumpet

 - Three asteroids currently headed for Earth (yeah, it’s true… one person was like, “Seriously?
 How many ways can we die here?”)

-That’s really only a fraction of the concerning news items I’ve received, but those are some of the bigger ones.
+That’s really only a fraction of the concerning news items I received, and things continued to get worse in 2020 with the riots and all, but those were some of the first.